The Six-Day War: Why Israel's blitzkrieg offensive still casts a long shadow over today's peace efforts

 The Six-Day War, while primarily a regional conflict, drew significant attention and reactions from the international community.

-The United Nations, which had previously played a role in the region through the establishment of the United Nations Emergency Force (UNEF) in the Sinai following the 1956 Suez Crisis, found itself in a challenging position.
+The United Nations, which had previously played a role in the region through the establishment of the United Nations Emergency Force (UNEF) in the Sinai Peninsula following the 1956 Suez Crisis, found itself in a challenging position.

 The UN complied, revealing the limitations of international peacekeeping efforts in the face of determined national interests.